The Generalized Matrix Separation Problem: Algorithms

+With an appropriately chosen parameter $\rho$, the general steps of ADMM for solving \eqref{equ:admm} is given below \cite[(3.5)--(3.7)]{BS11}:

 The convex optimization problem \eqref{equ:p} is well suited to be solved by ADMM since the objective function is a sum of two convex functions, allowing it to be reduced to solving two simpler subproblems.
-Using the scaled form (3.5)--(3.7) of \cite{BS11}, our three steps are:
+The ADMM steps for solving \eqref{equ:p} are:

 Note that the nuclear norm and $\ell_1$-norm terms are handled independently, allowing each subproblem to be solved efficiently.
-The dual variable is then updated using the residual of the constraint $L + HS = M_0$.
+The dual variable is then updated using the residual of the constraint $\mL + \mH\mS = \mM_0$.

-The solution to \eqref{equ:L} is exact and given by $L^{k+1} = D_{\rho^{-1}}(-HS^k + M - U^k)$ according to Theorem \ref{thm:svs}.
+The solution to \eqref{equ:L} is exact and given by $\mL^{k+1} = D_{\rho^{-1}}(-\mH\mS^k + \mM - \mU^k)$ according to Theorem \ref{thm:svs}.

-The problem \eqref{equ:S} does not have a direct solution.
-Rewriting \eqref{equ:S}, we express the update for $S^{k+1}$ as
+The problem \eqref{equ:S} is in the form of a Least Absolute Shrinkage and Selection Operator (LASSO) problem.
+Rewriting \eqref{equ:S}, we express the update for $\mS^{k+1}$ as

-where $P = -L^{k+1} + M - U^k$.
-This now takes the form of a LASSO problem as detailed in Section \ref{sec:LASSSO}.
-Algorithm \ref{alg:gms} summarizes these three steps.
+where $\mP = -\mL^{k+1} + \mM - \mU^k$.
+To stay focused on our main content, we placed a thorough introduction of LASSO in the Appendix, where we choose either FISTA (Algorithm \ref{alg:fista}) or ADMM (Algorithm \ref{alg:lasso2}) to solve it.
+Algorithm \ref{alg:gms} summarizes the ADMM steps for solving our generalized matrix separation problem.

-\begin{remark} While alternative stopping criteria are available, such as those proposed in \cite{BS11}, we found that the fixed tolerance stopping criteria used in Algorithm~\ref{alg:gms} consistently led to faster convergence in our numerical experiments.
-Moreover, implementing a dynamic update scheme for the parameter $\rho$, as recommended in \cite{BS11} and \cite{GE14}, may be considered. \end{remark}
+\begin{remark} While alternative stopping criteria are available, such as those proposed in \cite{BS11}, we choose a standard stopping criterion when the change between iterations are negligible.
+Moreover, implementing a dynamic update scheme for the parameter $\rho$, as recommended in \cite{BS11} and \cite{GE14}, may also be considered. \end{remark}

-\section{Preconditioning of $H$}
+\subsection{Preconditioning of $H$}

 The convergence rate of ADMM (equations \eqref{equ:admm1}--\eqref{equ:admm3}) depends on the properties of the objective functions and constraints.
 The work \cite{DY16} demonstrates a linear convergence rate of ADMM and its generalized version under various conditions, provided that at least one of the two objective functions is strongly convex.
 A linear convergence rate was also proven in \cite{admm_par} using a dynamical system approach, where strong convexity of either $f$ or $g$ is again assumed.